Englewood Methodist cooking up Christmas cheer

 More than 420 volunteers are preparing the church’s 27th annual free Community Christmas dinner.

-Meals will be served — or delivered to those who are home-bound — noon to 3 p.m.
+Meals will be served noon to 3 p.m.
 Christmas Day in the church’s fellowship hall, 700 E. Dearborn St. Shuttle service from the parking lot will be available at the church.
 Volunteers will greet diners and help seat them.
 As is custom, diners will be entertained with live music.

 “There’s no reason to sit at home and mope around on Christmas day,” said Grace Talada who, with her husband Dick, has overseen the annual tradition for 13 years.
 When asked why she continues to volunteer, Grace said, “Because I can and I like it.
 I’ve made a lot of friends and acquaintances this way.”